Berceuse (Chopin)

-Frédéric Chopin's Berceuse, Op.
+Frédéric Chopin's "Berceuse", Op.
 57, is a lullaby to be played on the piano.
 He composed it in 1843/44 as variations in D-flat major.
-Chopin originally called his work Variantes.
-Berceuse was first published in Paris in 1844 by Jean-Racine Meissonnier, dedicated to Élise Gavard, and appeared in London and Leipzig the following year.
+Chopin originally called his work "Variantes".
+"Berceuse" was first published in Paris in 1844 by Jean-Racine Meissonnier, dedicated to Chopin's pupil Élise Gavard, and appeared in London and Leipzig the following year.

-Written late in his career, the lyrical piece features complex pianistic figuration in the continuous flow of variations on a calm bass in always soft dynamics, shaping the music by texture and sonority.
+Written late in his career, the lyrical piece features complex figurations in the continuous flow of variations on a calm bass in always soft dynamics, shaping the music by texture and sonority.